ngs-docs/angus/prokka_genome_annotation.rst

 1. Download and install Prokka
 2. Annotate a FASTA file of contigs
-3. Visualize the annotation using Artemis
+3. Search the resulting annotated genes with BLAST.

 Prokka is a tool that facilitates the fast annotation of prokaryotic genomes.